goshansp/rhel-edge/README.md

 # WIP: QCOW Image Hosting
 Once e `qcow2` image is built we'll push it to an Nginx server.
 Molecule will get it from there and create a vm there of from the latest image.
 This will enable Green, T14s, Gitlab-Runner to always run on latest.
+We want Gitlab-Runner to build daily and build with every git push and the move it to nginx.
+1. Deploy ansible_role_pxe / Nginx (On Router)
+1. Push current QCOW to Nginx
+1. Point Molecule Create to get image
+1. Implement .gitlabci to create image and push
+1. Implement Molecule check for image version and update to latest?
+(Virsh Undefine)

 # Upgrade Process